zurutech/zurutech.github.io/_posts/2022-01-20-send-discord-gmail.md

 ## Potential Future Reuse

-A potential improvement could be to use Gitlab API calls to retrieve data to nourish Gsheet statistics and/or retrieve the builds directly from the git repository when the CI/CD ends the daily scheduled task.
+A potential improvement could be to use Gitlab API calls to retrieve data to nourish GSheet statistics and/or retrieve the builds directly from the git repository when the CI/CD ends the daily scheduled task.
 The notification scripts can be re-used in many cases, and the first feedback regarding this first implementation is really flattering.